mosaic-jasondebolt/phoenix/Phoenix/README.md

 and will create stacks like "{project-name-}-ec2-prod", "{project-name}-ec2-testing", etc.

 #### template-vpc.json
-This is an environment specific stack (dev, testing, prod).
-21 VPC resources are created including VPC's, Internet Gateways, NAT gateways, routing tables, private/public subnets configured for high availability, and VPC Elastic IP's.
+This is an environment specific template (dev, testing, prod). ~21 AWS resources are created including VPC's, Internet Gateways, NAT gateways, routing tables, private/public subnets configured for high availability, and VPC Elastic IP's.
 These VPC stacks export values important by many other stacks.

 #### template-jenkins.json
-This is a global, non-environment specific CloudFormation stack.
+This is a global, non-environment specific CloudFormation template.
+While I highly recommend AWS CodeBuild rather than Jenkins for a number of reasons, this template can be used to spin up a single Jenkins node.
+This template is entirely optional, however.

 #### template-acm-certificates.json
-This is a global, non-environment specific CloudFormation stack.
+This is a global, non-environment specific CloudFormation template.
+This template creates several different ACM SSL certificates used for things like ECS endpoints, API Gateway endpoints, Cognito Auth endpoints, and S3 website endpoints, all of which are supported by Phoenix.

 #### template-s3-ecr.json
-This is a global, non-environment specific CloudFormation stack.
+This is a global, non-environment specific CloudFormation template.

 #### template-ssm-globals-macro.json
-This is a global, non-environment specific CloudFormation stack.
+This is a global, non-environment specific CloudFormation template.

 #### template-pipeline.json
-This is a global, non-environment specific CloudFormation stack.
+This is a global, non-environment specific CloudFormation template.

 #### template-github-webhook.json
-This is a global, non-environment specific CloudFormation stack.
+This is a global, non-environment specific CloudFormation template.

 #### template-pull-request-pipeline.json
-This is a global, non-environment specific CloudFormation stack.
+This is a global, non-environment specific CloudFormation template.

 #### template-release-environments-pipeline.json
-This is a global, non-environment specific CloudFormation stack.
+This is a global, non-environment specific CloudFormation template.

 #### template-microservice-cleanup.json
-This is a global, non-environment specific CloudFormation stack.
+This is a global, non-environment specific CloudFormation template.